The answer might surprise you.

 Why should you get one?

 The reason mammograms are important is that a doctor may catch a cancer at a small size, when it’s less likely to have spread.
-Furthermore, the prognosis for a woman with cancer that’s caught during screening is “significantly better” compared to that of someone who comes in presenting with cancer, Dr. Dodelzon says.
+Furthermore, the prognosis for a woman with cancer that’s caught during screening is “significantly better” compared to that of someone who comes in presenting with cancer, Dr. Dodelzon said.

 What happens at a mammogram?

-Any clinician can put in a prescription for a mammogram, Dr. Dodelzon says, and from what she describes, the process is pretty straightforward.
+Any clinician can put in a prescription for a mammogram, Dr. Dodelzon said, and from what she describes, the process is pretty straightforward.
 Once you get to the appointment, you may fill out a questionnaire that’s aimed at gathering more information that could point to additional risk factors or give context to the radiologist.
 After that, you’re escorted into a changing room, where you disrobe from the waist up and are given a gown.
 You shouldn’t wear deodorant on the day of the exam since many deodorants contain aluminum or other metallic substances that look like calcifications on a mammogram (which can be, but are not always, a sign of early cancer).

 A technician will then help position the breast in the machine, which has a plate upon which the breast rests and a top paddle that compresses it.
 Then, two different views of each breast are taken, and the procedure takes about three minutes.